IngeHeeringa/202301-w7ch2-front-inge-heeringa/components.md

 - Load a robot (details)
 - Delete a robot from the list of robots
 - Add a robot to list of robots
-- Update a robot's data
+- Modify a robot's name and stats

 # Components